shaymolcho/light-show/README.md

 - There is full RGB control over the color of the Center Front Display.
     - This visibly lights up the entire interior, even when the show is viewed from outside.
 - On cars with Interior Accent Lights, there is full RGB control over each of the five segments:
-  - Center Front RGB, L/R Front/Rear RGB
+  - Center Front RGB, L/R Front/Rear RGB.
 - All Interior RGB Lights, including the screen are grouped into "All Interior RGB".
     - The groups can be expanded by double clicking for individual control over the segments.
     - The Front Display is brighter than the Accent lights.
 For most effects, it is recommended to operate them together.